 Or even Wang Zhenyi, who was born in 1768 in China, a time when women were severely restricted by their gender and had few rights.
 Nevertheless she became a renowned astronomer, breaking down feudal systems of the Qing dynasty of the time.

 Women working with us

-At World Cancer Research Fund we have a diverse science team, with women working across the broad spectrum of our cancer prevention activity, including in the most senior positions such as Kate Allen, our Executive Director, Science and Public Affairs, and Marilyn Gentry our President and CEO.
-For last year’s International Day of Women and Girls in Science we asked some of the women at WCRF what inspired them into science and what their research is about.
-Watch our video here:
+At World Cancer Research Fund we have a diverse science team, with women working across the broad spectrum of our cancer prevention activity, including in the most senior positions such as Kate Allen, our Executive Director, Science and Public Affairs, Dr Giota Mitrou – our Director of Research and Innovation – Dr Helen Croker, our Head of Research Interpretation, and Marilyn Gentry our President.

 Women in science in the future

 Encouraging more women into research roles is not just a social and moral issue.
 Studies show we could benefit from gender parity economically, with one report stating that gender equality could add $12 trillion to global growth by 2025.
-With this year’s UN forum focusing on Equality and Parity in Science for Peace and Development, “no country can afford to neglect the intellectual contributions of half its population”.
+With this year’s UN forum focusing on bringing everyone forward, “no country can afford to neglect the intellectual contributions of half its population”.